projectsesame/sesame/site/content/resources/upgrading.md

 If the following are true for you:

- * Your installation is in the `projectcontour` namespace.
+ * Your installation is in the `projectsesame` namespace.
  * You are using our [quickstart example][18] deployments.
  * Your cluster can take few minutes of downtime.

-Then the simplest way to upgrade to 1.5.1 is to delete the `projectcontour` namespace and reapply one of the example configurations:
+Then the simplest way to upgrade to 1.5.1 is to delete the `projectsesame` namespace and reapply one of the example configurations:

 ```bash
 $ kubectl delete namespace projectsesame
 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.5.1/sesame.yaml
 ```

-This will remove both the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove both the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.4.0 to 1.5.1 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.4.0 to 1.5.1 changes manually.
-The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.5.1` tag.
+The YAML files referenced in this section can be found by cloning the Sesame repository and checking out the `v1.5.1` tag.

-The Contour CRD definition must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Contour API:
+The Sesame CRD definition must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Sesame API:

 ```bash
 $ kubectl apply -f examples/sesame/01-crds.yaml
 ```

-In this release, the format of the TLS Secrets that are used to secure the gRPC session between Envoy and Contour has changed.
+In this release, the format of the TLS Secrets that are used to secure the gRPC session between Envoy and Sesame has changed.
-This means that the Envoy Daemonset and the Contour Deployment have been changed to mount the the TLS secrets volume differently.
+This means that the Envoy Daemonset and the Sesame Deployment have been changed to mount the the TLS secrets volume differently.
 Users of the example deployment should first reapply the certgen Job YAML which will re-generate the relevant Secrets in the new format, which is compatible with [cert-manager](https://cert-manager.io) TLS secrets.